Uniswap/docs/docs/contracts/liquidity-launchpad/02-deployments.md

 View the changelogs for more details on differences between contract deployments: [continuous-clearing-auction](https://github.com/Uniswap/continuous-clearing-auction/blob/main/CHANGELOG.md) and [liquidity-launcher](https://github.com/Uniswap/liquidity-launcher/blob/main/CHANGELOG.md).

 ## ContinuousClearingAuctionFactory
 The CCA factory has no constructor parameters so it can be deployed to the same address across all compatible chains.
+It is currently deployed to Ethereum Mainnet, Unichain, Base, Arbitrum, and Sepolia testnet.

 | Network  | Address                                    | Commit Hash                              | Version          |
 | -------- | ------------------------------------------ | ---------------------------------------- | ---------------- |